 Below screenshot is from Programs and features on a windows 10 device which shows that the app has been installed successfully.

-In previous sections of this blog post, I have provided the steps to deploy MSI Installer based application using Intune.
-Now we will use the same app deployment created on Intune admin center and target the devices under Uninstall assignment.
-Please follow below steps to uninstall MSI app from devices via Intune.
+In the previous sections of this blog post, I provided the steps for deploying an MSI Installer-based application using Intune.
+Now, we will utilize the same application deployment and add devices under the Uninstall assignment section.

 – Login to Microsoft Intune admin center